Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • Cyclosporine;

-These medications can cause nausea, agitation, drowsiness, diarrhea, skin rashes, polydipsia and polyuria.
+These medications may cause nausea, agitation, drowsiness, diarrhea, skin rashes, polydipsia and polyuria.
 They are given to the animal once every 12 hours or once a day.

-To treat atopic interdigital dermatitis in dogs, polyunsaturated fatty acids are prescribed.
+For the treatment of interdigital dermatitis in dogs that has developed due to atopy, polyunsaturated fatty acids are prescribed.

 These are: